lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 ***
 CITATION:

-A detailed documentation of the approach can be found in Nibourel et al. (2023), see below:
+A detailed documentation of the approach and a potential application test case for the mining sector can be found in Nibourel et al. (2023), see below:

 **Nibourel L., Morgenthaler J., Grazioli S., Schumacher I., Schlaefli S., Galfetti T., Heuberger S., 2023.
 Automated extraction of orientation and stratigraphic thickness from geological maps.
 Journal of Structural Geology, ???, ???-???, doi: ???**

-Please, cite this paper if you apply the "Orientation_Thickness_Extraction_Geol_Maps".
+Please, cite this publication if you apply the "Orientation_Thickness_Extraction_Geol_Maps" routine.

 ***
 REFERENCES: